bgins/moon-flask/README.md

 Moon-Flask is a simple portfolio web app built on Flask.
 The app comes with a base set of styles and a sample user; namely, the Early Renaissance painter [Paolo Uccello](https://en.wikipedia.org/wiki/Paolo_Uccello).
 Paolo is a great sample user because his paintings are fantastic and in the public domain.

 The app comes with standard 'about' and 'contact' page.
 All of the other 'pages' and their navigation links are generated dynamically from a database.

-Moon-Flask uses [Skeleton CSS](http://getskeleton.com/) for managing layout and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for social icons.

 The database is managed with SQLAlchemy.

-Although the database models are built with multiple users in mind, at this point the app will only work for one user.
+Moon-Flask uses [Skeleton CSS](http://getskeleton.com/) for layout and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for social icons.

 <h2>Deploy</h2>
 <h4>Clone the repository</h4>